Liouville conformal blocks and Stokes phenomena: Thimble representation of conformal blocks

 In order to understand these thimbles and their properties better, let us separate the real and complex parts of the variable $w$ as $w=\mathfrak{Re}w+i \mathfrak{Im}w$.
 Then the flow equations \eqref{eq:flow} become

-If there is only one $w$ then for each $\sigma$ there are $2$ paths which solve the above equation on $t\in(-\infty,\infty)$ and the thimble is the joining of these $2$ paths.
-From simple complex analysis, we know that $\mathfrak{Im}\mathcal{W}$ is conserved along the thimble, and is hence independent of the parametrization $t$.
-Also, the integration over thimbles are guaranteed to converge because $\mathfrak{Re}\mathcal{W}\rightarrow -\infty$ when approaching the two end points of the thimbles.
+If there is only one variable $w$ then for each $\sigma$ there are $2$ paths which satisfies $w(-\infty)=\sigma$ and the thimble is the joining of these $2$ paths.
+From simple complex analysis, we know that $\mathfrak{Im}\mathcal{W}$ is conserved along the thimble, and is hence independent of the parameter $t$.
+Also, the integration over thimbles are guaranteed to converge because $\mathfrak{Re}\mathcal{W}\rightarrow -\infty$ when approaching the asymptotic regions.

+Now we would like to prove a property of critical points and thimbles for later use.
+Given an integral of $w$